juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 "Where are you going!"
 The girl yelled as Rianna and Shay-Hade both left the clinic in a hurry.
 Rianna recollected the schematic of the Sect as described in Marie's initial tour and beelined towards the Sect Leader's office.

 Upon arriving, she knocked at the door and entered after confirming that there was only the man inside.
-Her first impression of the Sect Leader of the True WOrld Sect was, 'Unimpressive.'
+Her first impression of the Sect Leader of the True World Sect was, 'Unimpressive.'

 Apart from his chiselled and handsome appearance, he did not exude an aura of someone powerful.